 Why Hand Washing is Important

-Keeping hands clean is one of the most efficient ways to help stop the spread of germs and help prevent illness.
-Read the facts below and learn,
+Keeping hands clean is one of the most efficient ways to fighting the spread of bacteria and other germs.

 Why it is important to wash your hands regularly.

 - Germs are everywhere.
 There are the obvious culprits such as the bathroom, but there are also less obvious places where germs lurk.
 Kids pick up germs from touching doorknobs and using shared spaces, such as computers and reading nooks.

 - Germs are strong.
 According to the CDC, germs can survive on any surface you touch for over 2 hours.

 - Germs are easily passed.
 Kids pick up a lot of germs by sharing toys and snacks, and by touching common things like doorknobs and drinking fountains.